 A residual death benefit of $18,000 if she uses her entire long-term care fund

 Care coordinators.
-Many clients who need care prefer to stay in their homes, but there are many challenges that come with setting up home care.
-Both traditional LTCI and linked-benefit insurance provide policyholders with care coordinators who can help facilitate this transition.
+Home care is often viewed as ideal by many clients but setting it up presents challenges.
+Both traditional long-term care insurance and linked-benefit insurance provide policyholders with care coordinators who can help facilitate this transition.
 These coordinators offer a very high-level concierge service, which can make a difficult time a little less stressful.

 Sound Financial Planning

-Editor's Note: This post was originally published in October 2014, but we've updated it to bring you more relevant and timely information.
+Editor's note: This post was originally published in March 2019, but we've updated it to bring you more relevant and timely information.

 This material is for educational purposes only and is not intended to provide specific advice.